tinkerbell/roadmap/design/20230222_tinkerbell_crd_refactor.md

 	Rendered Action `json:"rendered,omitempty"`

 	// StartedAt is the time the action was requested.
 Nil indicates the Action has not started.
-	StartedAt metav1.Time `json:"startedAt,omitempty"`
+	StartedAt *metav1.Time `json:"startedAt,omitempty"`

+	// LastUpdated is the observed time when State transitioned last.
+	LastUpdated *metav1.Time `json:"lastUpdated,omitempty"`

 	// State describes the current state of the action.
 	State ActionState `json:"state,omitempty"`

-	// Reason is a short CamelCase word or phrase describing why the Action entered
+	// FailureReason is a short CamelCase word or phrase describing why the Action entered
 	// ActionStateFailed.
-It is not relevant when the State field is not ActionStateFailed.
-	Reason string `json:"reason,omitempty"`
+	FailureReason string `json:"failureReason,omitempty"`

-	// Message is a free-form user friendly message describing why the Action entered the
+	// FailureMessage is a free-form user friendly message describing why the Action entered the
 	// ActionStateFailed state.
 Typically, this is an elaboration on the Reason.
-It is not
-	// relevant when the State field is not ActionStateFailed.
-	Message string `json:"message,omitempty"`
+	FailureMessage string `json:"failureMessage,omitempty"`
 }

 // State describes the point in time state of a Workflow.